osg-htc/docs/docs/index.md

 We offer two models for sites to contribute resources to OSG users: one where the [OSG hosts and maintains](#osg-hosted-services) the services to submit batch work to your site;
 and the traditional model where the [site](#self-hosted-services) hosts and maintains these same services.
-In both of these cases, your site must meet the following requirements:
+In both of these cases, the following will be needed:

 - An existing compute cluster running on a [supported operating system](/release/supported_platforms) with a supported batch system: